-Cognitive-behavioral therapy (CBT) and other kinds of counseling can often assist people suffering from panic attacks or anxiety disorders.
-CBT is designed to assist you in transforming the way you perceive difficult or scary situations and help you discover innovative ways to deal with the challenges that come up.
+Cognitive-behavioral therapy (CBT) and other kinds of counseling are often able to assist people suffering from panic attacks or anxiety disorders.
+CBT is designed to assist you to transform the way you perceive difficult or scary situations and help you discover innovative ways to deal with the challenges that come up.

-There are CBT programs for groups or individuals in person or online, and the duration of treatment may also differ.
-When you undergo CBT based on the exposure, your counselor will expose you to something that may create panic and guide you through the anxiety.
+There are CBT programs for groups or individuals in person or online and the duration of treatment may also differ.
+When you undergo CBT based on the exposure your counselor will expose you to something that may create panic and guide you on through the anxiety.

-In 2018, researchers from ( the Trusted Source) discovered evidence that showed people who took part in four weekly sessions of CBT based on exposure experienced modifications in neural pathways implicated in the occurrence of panic symptoms.
-But this was an early study, and further research is required.
+In the year 2018, researchers from ( the Trusted Source) discovered evidence that showed people who took part in four weekly sessions of CBT based on exposure experienced modifications in neural pathways implicated in the occurrence of panic symptoms.
+But this was an early study and further research is required.

-The results suggested that participants better manage their symptoms by using their thoughts after the treatment.
+The results suggested that participants had a better ability to manage their symptoms by using their own thoughts after the treatment.
 It was a tiny study as there wasn’t control.
-It is necessary to conduct more research to determine the effectiveness of short-term therapy.
-Be.
+It is necessary to conduct more research to determine the effectiveness of short-term therapy. be.

-Benzodiazepines like alprazolam (Xanax) can assist in treating symptoms of panic whenever they are present.
+Benzodiazepines like alprazolam (Xanax), can assist to treat symptoms of panic whenever they are present.

-However, they won’t help treat an underlying anxiety disorder and could quickly cause dependence.
-That is why doctors recommend them only to use them for a short time during an emergency.
+They won’t, however, help in treating an underlying anxiety disorder and could quickly cause dependence.
+This is why doctors recommend them only to use for a short period of time during an emergency.

-Since benzodiazepines are prescription drugs, you’ll probably require a diagnosis of panic disorder diagnosis to have the medication available.
+Since benzodiazepines are prescription drugs, you’ll probably require a diagnosis of panic disorder diagnosis in order to have the medication available.